dewmguy/ItemLevelCalculator/README.md

 An item level calculator for World of Warcraft emulators, designed to help create, modify, and validate ilvl balanced armor and weapons.
 Currently focusing the equation on balancing items for the Wrath of the Lich King expansion.
 Vanilla and Burning Crusade equations and data will be coming.

+## The values and coefficients in their current form are greatly inaccurate

 ### Key Terms

 The formula is based on the following parameters: